2025 Diversity for Success Seminar

 Kurtis McManus, Kaufman Borgeest & Ryan LLP, Valhalla, NY

-Jay Larry, Paramount, New York, NY
+Jay Larry, New York, NY

 Connor Peth, Irwin Fritchie Urquhart Moore & Daniels, LLC, New Orleans, LA